We are completely virtual

 Education and information is a key part of addressing, combating, and eradicating VAW.
 We bridge the information gap for the person on the (digital) street in several ways:

-- On Twitter: Our daily VAW helpline retweet session includes helplines from over 30 countries and tweets from 8pm – 12am EST. We also have a dedicated North America helpline retweet session from 10am – 11am EST. We also tweet news headlines about VAW around the world hourly.
+- On Twitter (on hiatus): Our daily VAW helpline retweet session includes helplines from over 30 countries and tweets from 8pm – 12am EST. We also have a dedicated North America helpline retweet session from 10am – 11am EST. We also tweet news headlines about VAW around the world hourly.

 - On our website: Check out our Resources section for lists of organisations worldwide working to end VAW.